CONTACT

 Risk management

 At the instruction of the Executive Manager of the Corporate Planning & Administration Division (secretariat: Planning Department), who serves as the executive in charge of dealing with climate change, a regular (in principle, once each year) review of risks and opportunities with the potential to have a major impact on our management and finances was undertaken, and the results of the associated evaluation and analysis were reported to the Board of Directors after being reviewed by the Environment Committee.
 The Board of Directors is supervising the status of our initiatives related to climate change through this report.
-We have put in place companywide risk management structures based on our Risk Management Code, and we have established a risk management team (in the form of the CSR Department) to identify, avoid, transfer, mitigating, and otherwise address risks with the potential to negatively impact our businesses.
-The CSR Department supervises the Environment Committee's secretariat in assessing climate change risk and reviewing the status of initiatives to address it.
+We have put in place companywide risk management structures based on our Risk Management Code, and we have established a risk management team (in the form of the Compliance & CSR Promotion Division) to identify, avoid, transfer, mitigating, and otherwise address risks with the potential to negatively impact our businesses.
+The Legal Affairs & CSR Department supervises the Environment Committee's secretariat in assessing climate change risk and reviewing the status of initiatives to address it.

 Indicators and targets